 Can I get cavities with tooth bonding?

-The bonding material itself isn’t alive body tissue, so it won’t be impacted by tooth decay.
-However, you still have your natural teeth underneath the bonding material.
-These teeth are still susceptible to tooth decay and cavities.
 Continue to have a diligent oral healthcare routine.
 If the tooth structure underneath the bonding material is compromised, the bonding material can come loose or fall off.

 Can I whiten bonded teeth?